Cost of Living in Qatar

 Cost of accommodation in Qatar

 Accommodation costs will form the bulk of an expat’s expenditure, roughly 30 to 40 percent of a monthly salary.
 Rent for expat-standard accommodation is ridiculously high, but small comfort can be taken in the fact that it has decreased considerably since prices peaked around 2008.
-They have, however, been steadily rising and, in 2013, land prices in Qatar rose as much as 15 percent.
+They have, however, been steadily rising with land prices in Qatar rising as much as 15 percent in 2013.

 As with any other country, the price of rent will be dictated by the type of property and its location.
 Most expats moving to Qatar will be based in its largest city, Doha, and people tend to choose which area they live in according to availability and proximity to work or their children’s school.
 All areas of Doha have their pros and cons according to personal tastes, but there are no ‘bad’ sections of town.